-Join Cris Ippolite for an in-depth discussion in this video Adding charts with related data to layouts, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Adding charts with related data to layouts, part of FileMaker Pro: Relational Database Design (2011).

 - Working with related data in your FileMaker databases…provides management and visibility of information…in a way that spreadsheets never could…because FileMaker is a relational database…not a flat file like a spreadsheet would be.…Other systems like spreadsheets…allow you to chart your data from columns and rows of data,…and FileMaker also lets you chart your data…in the context of a parent table…allowing you to visualize related data…in ways that you can't without the backbone…of a properly related table structure.…So, say for example you want to chart order data…while looking at a Customer Record…like the one we have here on screen.…